attilaolah/imagestore/README.md

 The idea is that this app can be deployed in a few minutes and be ready for use to test other apps.
 A fair amount of images can easily fit in the free quota.

+Another use case is when an app requires read-only image storage, but image management can only be done by an admin.
+In that case, this code can be a drop-in version for the main app, run as a separate version, saving the overhead on the main version.

 ## Usage

 * Make a `GET` request to create an upload session: